saengowp/chulassomock/README.md

 *ChulaSSOMock* can be used as a substitute to *ChulaSSO* when developing a service that need to authenticate Chula student.
 *ChulaSSOMock* can offer following advantages :

 - Reduced security risk.
-No need to distribute the real app secet.
+No need to distribute the real app secret.
 - Impersonate any student's id and name
 - Accurate behaviour